 It can be daunting (and stressful) to come up with logo options based on market research, and stumble upon some "design magic" through the exploratory process.
 Narrowing it down to a final approved logo and then seeing it out in the world can be a very rewarding experience for a designer.
 However, most of the time, a logo is not enough.
 Large organizations with layers of management require a thorough brand identity system that provides a unified vision and tools that help everyone build the brand.

 Creating a Brand Identity: 20 Questions You MUST ask BEFORE You Start.
 Photographs by Frank Hamilton “No.

+This just doesn’t look right”.
 Branding Checklist - items to update when renewing logos.
 A Checklist to Build Your Own Brand.
 The Brand-Building Checklist.
 It was two months ago that I declared January, “Build an Awesome Brand Month.”

 Great!
 You’re not alone—over six million businesses are started each year, making it crucial that your business stands out in the crowd.
 Branding is often overlooked by small businesses, but even though you might think your resources are better spent elsewhere, we’re here to tell you that branding is a huge part of distinguishing yourself from your competition, attracting (and maintaining) a loyal customer base and a helpful reference as you make future business decisions.

 Brands with a consistent visual identity resonate with their customers more effectively and get the added benefit of having to spend significantly less money in the long run on advertising and marketing materials.
 Brands with more scattered visual identities, on the other hand, have to spend more and more to get their brand in front of customers as it changes so frequently.
+So how can you create a visual brand identity that will help your business in the long run?
 Examples: What Do Great Brand Identity Guidelines Look Like?

 Your CMO told you that it needs to cover everything that encompasses your company and its brand.
 Your CEO told you it should inspire the rest of the company to become brand advocates.
 Check Yourself – Your Basic 11 Point Brand Identity Checklist. - by Fiona Vesey, Vesey Creative (Published in Brand Quarterly magazine) We all know that it’s important to make a good impression visually.

 So with that in mind, here are a few basics you should check to make sure you are putting your best foot forward.
 Each area could be an article (or three) on its own, so I will give you the basics to build your foundation on.
 1.